mishanphiri/portfolio/README.md

 ## Work Experience

+**Junior Data Analyst at The Document Warehouse (_March 2024 - Present_)**
+-

+**Orientation Trainer at Department of Student Affairs UCT (_August 2022 - November 2023_)**
+- Training new Orientation leaders through facilitating sessions on different topics such as conflict management, culture shock, team building, communication skills, etc. Reimanged the syllabus to include peer-to-peer learning, and teach and apply methods.

+**Statistics Tutor at SmartPrep Tutors (_March 2023 - December 2023_)**
+- Private tutoring, predominantly introductory statistics and multivariate analysis, introduction to Python.
+100% success rate

+**Multivariate Analysis Head Tutor at Department of Statistics (_February 2022 - June 2023_)**
+-  Lesson planning and presentation.
+Assist Students with understanding concepts and R. Work as a liaison between the Lecturer and other tutors.

 **Student Affairs Representative at Commerce Students Council (CSC) UCT (_2021/22_)**
 - Student Advocacy.
 Holding faculty accountable to the needs of students.
 Expanded faculty mentorship program to include none first-year students.
 Launched first-ever peer support group.
 Pilot of Financial Literacy classes.
 Liaison between CSC and UCT bodies regarding students’ well-being.

-**Statistics Tutor at SmartPrep Tutors (_March 2023 - Present_)**
-- Private tutoring, predominantly introductory statistics and multivariate analysis, introduction to Python.
-100% success rate

-**Multivariate Analysis Head Tutor at Department of Statistics (_February 2022 - June 2023_)**
--  Lesson planning and presentation.
-Assist Students with understanding concepts and R. Work as a liaison between the Lecturer and other tutors.

-**Orientation Trainer at Department of Student Affairs UCT (_August 2022-Present_)**
-- Training new Orientation leaders through facilitating sessions on different topics such as conflict management, culture shock, team building, communication skills, etc. Reimanged the syllabus to include peer-to-peer learning, and teach and apply methods.